 PHLDRIDX is the person identifier (DUPERSID) of the policyholder of the private health insurance plan.
 Generally, the characteristics of the policyholder can be linked from person-level public use files by using the PHLDRIDX to match the DUPERSID on the person-level files.
-However, when the policyholder is deceased or resides outside the RU, then there are no person-level variables on public use files.
+However, when the policyholder is deceased or resides outside the RU, then there are no personlevel variables on public use files.
 Where the policyholder was alive and resided in the household at some point during the time periods covered by the interviews, the policyholder identifier in the EPRSIDX will change between rounds.
 InsurPrivIDEX can be used to track the insurance across rounds.
 The InsurPrivIDEX will identify all records, including the first reported through the plan so it can be used to track the change in policyholder.
 A more in-depth discussion of this can be found in Section 3.3.

 ESTBIDX is a combination of DUID, "0", and a three-byte establishment number.
-The three-byte establishment number consists of the RU number of the RU where the establishment was reported, followed by a two-digit counter.
+The threebyte establishment number consists of the RU number of the RU where the establishment was reported, followed by a two-digit counter.
 It is assigned to place of employment and to sources of insurance.
 The combination of these elements ensures uniqueness within the RU.

 EPRSIDX is a combination of ESTBIDX, PHLDRIDX, RN, and insurance number.
 In a few cases, more than one EPRSIDX may identify a policyholder-source of coverage pair.
 For example, when an RU splits, through divorce or because a child goes to college, each new RU separately reports insurance information, and hence MEPS cannot determine with certainty whether members in both RUs have the same policy.
 Although both RUs may report coverage through the same policyholder, the RUs may have different EPRSIDXs and ESTBIDXs.
 (The RU number is embedded in the ESTBIDX and EPRSIDX.)
 For each RU (EPRSIDX), there is a PRPL record for the policyholder as a covered person, but for only one of the EPRSIDXs (the one in which the policyholder resides) is the policyholder coded as having coverage in the STAT## or EVALCOVR variables.
-The variable EVALCOV5 can be used if users wish to analyze Panel 23 insurance status in a time period comparable in length to Panel 25 Round 1 or Panel 24 Round 3.
+The variable EVALCOV5 has been dropped from the 2021 file, since it was only applicable to Panel 23 Round 6 data which are not contained in this file.

 InsurPrivIDEX uniquely identifies insurance policies from the same establishment and is made up of a combination of ESTBIDX and a 3-byte insurance number.
 The insurance number is a unique identifier within CAPI at the RU-level that identifies each insurance policy.
-InsurPrivIDEX is particularly helpful when tracing the history of a plan where a policyholder leaves a household (PID changes to 902) or returns to a household (PID changes from 902 to an RU member's PID).
+InsurPrivIDEX is particularly helpful when tracing the history of a plan where a policyholder leaves a household (PID changes to 902).
 These records will not link based on ESTBIDX-PHLDRIDX.
 InsurPrivIDEX continues to be the most reliable way to identify all records across rounds.